-- 01. Waste Prevention; Conditions for Emergency Order.
+01. Waste Prevention; Conditions for Emergency Order.
 To further prevent waste resulting from the production of wells with inefficient gas-oil ratios, the Department may enter an emergency order temporarily prohibiting the production of oil or gas from all wells in a pool producing both oil and gas when the Department believes that waste may be occurring or is imminent in said pool by reason of the operation of wells with inefficient gas-oil ratios.
 The order shall specify a date for the hearing described in Subsection 404.02 of these rules.
 The Department may use information provided by an offset operator or an owner or operator in a common source of supply to determine if waste is occurring.

-(4-11-15) - 02.
-Notice and Cause for Hearing.
+- 02. Notice and Cause for Hearing.
 The Department will notify all offset operators and owners or operators in the common source of supply of the hearing date.
-A hearing regarding waste due to inefficient gas-oil ratios will held for any of the following reasons: (3-29-12) - i.
-If an emergency order is issued as described in Subsection 404.01 of these rules.
-The hearing will be scheduled between five (5) and fifteen (15) days after the effective date of the order.
-(4-11-15) - ii.
+A hearing regarding waste due to inefficient gas-oil ratios-will held may be held for any of the following reasons:

+(3-18-22)() - i.
+If an emergency order is the Department issueds as n order described in Subsection 404.01 of these rules.
+The hearing will be scheduled between five (5) and fifteen (15) days after the effective date of the order. - ii.
 Upon application to the Department from any person with an ownership interest in the common source of supply who believes that waste is occurring due to inefficient oil and gas ratios.
 The application must include credible evidence of such waste.
 The hearing shall be held within thirty (30) days of the Department receiving the application.

-(3-29-12) - iii.
+(3-18-22) - iii.
 Prior to an emergency situation and upon its own motion with reasonable cause, the Department may schedule a hearing regarding potential waste due to inefficient gas-oil ratios.
-(3-29-12) - O3.
+(3-18-22) - 03.
 Determination of Inefficient Ratios; Power to Limit Production.
-If the Department after notice and hearing, whether held upon its own motion, upon the application of an interested party, or pursuant to an emergency order entered as hereinafter provided for, shall find that a well(s) in the pool are operating with inefficient gas-oil ratios, and that waste is occurring or is imminent as a result thereof, it shall enter an order limiting the production of oil and gas from said pool to that amount which the pool can produce without waste and in accordance with sound engineering practice.
+If the Department after-notice and hearing, whether held upon its own motion, upon the application of an interested party, or pursuant to an emergency order entered as hereinafter provided for conducting a hearing for any of the reasons specified in Section 404.02 of these rules, shall finds that a well(s) in the pool are operating with inefficient gas-oil ratios, and that waste is occurring or is imminent as a result thereof, it shall enter an order limiting the production of oil and gas from said pool to that amount which the pool can produce without waste and in accordance with sound engineering practice.
 The order shall also limit the amount of oil or gas, or both, that may be produced from any well in the pool, so that each owner or operator is given an opportunity to produce his just and equitable share in the pool in accordance with sound engineering practice.
-(3-29-12)